Alek-Hanusic/Aleks_Vault/Databases/Keys.md

 - not null
 # Foreign Key
 - integrity
+- links data in one table to the data in another table.
 - unique (multiple references to one value ex. multiple people having same membership)
 - improves functionality
 - less work